 The Council has 39 Councillors representing 13 Wards (three Councillors for each ward), each serving a four year term.
 In February each year the Council sets the policy framework, budget and level of council tax for the coming financial year.

-The current political make-up of the Council is as follows:
+The political make-up of the Council during 2016-17 was:

 - Labour 26 seats

 - Green Party 10 seats

 - Liberal Democrats 3 seats